 During the past year that I’ve been working on this blog, a lot of people have asked me – aside from the general inquisitions about my seemingly morbid interest in anything dead and dying: “Claudia, what is this death awareness thing exactly?
 What does it mean?!”
 As the concept of death awareness is popping up out of obscurity a lot recently, let me explain it to you.

-After my mother passed away last month, I took a trip to Iceland to clear my head and renew my energy.
-The landscape and climate perfectly fit my mood, yet it being unknown territory put things in a different perspective and helped me transition into a new beginning.
 I visited two cemeteries during my stay in Iceland’s winter wonderland: one in downtown Reykjavik and a smaller one in Vik.
 If you’re into snow covered graves and tiny wooden churches, I have some treats in store for you!